Whether you're launching your nursing career or continuing your education, we offer you a path to achieve your educational goals.

 Chemeketa's Nursing program prepares students to graduate with an Associate of Science Degree and sit for the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
 Successfully passing this exam allows the graduate to become a licensed registered nurse.

 Chemeketa has a process in place by which LPN's who are currently licensed in Oregon can become eligible to be on a waitlist for possible openings into the second year of Chemeketa's Nursing Associate of Applied Science program.
+The fees for the program are subject to change.
 Transfer students will be placed on the waitlist for fall term of the second year of the program after completing the following steps in order –

 Work Experience Work experience s strongly recommended for applicants who have completed their practical nursing curriculum more than one year before applying.